HOW I LOST OVER 50 LBS AND KEPT IT OFF

 In February 2015 I hired a personal trainer.
 I trained with him 3 times a week for an hour for about 2 months.
 After that, I relocated out of state for my job and started kickboxing.
 This was an intense workout and I was happy I was able to keep up.
 I believe the personal training I had before gave me the strength and endurance I needed to last a non-stop hour-long class of kickin’ butt.
 It was tough.
 I went after work as this was the only time I could go and I was tired.
 After 10 hour days of constantly using my brainpower, I wanted to go to sleep.

 I did the kickboxing class for about 5 months before I realized I had the motivation to workout on my own.
 I decided to give my dedication a try and I started doing HIIT workouts incorporated with running.
-At this point, this is now September and I have lost 30 lbs.
-I am down from 220 lbs. to 190 lbs.
-And went from a size 16 to a size 12.
+At this point, this is now September and I have lost 30 pounds.
+I went from weighing 220 pounds to 190 pounds.
+I went from a size 16 to a size 12.
 I am happy with my results but know that I am still working on obtaining my personal goal.
 My new goal is to get a couple sizes smaller and tone my body.
 My thighs and stomach hold the most weight.
-My upper body is naturally lean (thanks God!), however I have southern genes and my hips and derriere are voluptuous (thanks again God!).
+My upper body is naturally lean (thank you Lord!), however I have southern genes and my hips and derriere are voluptuous (thanks again, God!).
 I just want to tone and sculpt my body so that it looks perfect to me.